Twin Coast Cycle Trail

 While experiencing this unique historical journey, traversing the earliest origins of both Maori and European settlement and occupation, stay in our comfortable accommodation and enjoy great food in our Heritage Hotel.
 Experience traditional New Zealand hospitality at is finest - Ohaeawai Hotel.

-The first section, the former railway corridor from Okaihau to Kaikohe is predominantly a downhill run and is suitable for bike riders of all ages.
-Both family and experienced trail riders enjoy this cycleway, as was seen on 29 May during the Far North Mayoral Cycle Challenge.
-This section of the cycle track also features an 80m long rail tunnel dating back to 1915, rich Maori history and views across Lake Omapere.
+The first section to be opened, was the former railway corridor from Okaihau to Kaikohe.
+This is a predominantly downhill run and is suitable for bike riders of all ages.
+Both family and experienced trail riders enjoy this section of the cycle trail which features an 80m long rail tunnel dating back to 1915, rich Maori history and views across Lake Omapere.

 Part of a Ministry of Tourism nationwide initiative to build a network of cycle trails, the NZ Cycle Trail is designed to provide inter-connected trails across New Zealand.
 The Twin Coast Cycle Trail provides one of the first sections of the nationwide cycleway to become operational.